aikupoker/deeper-stacker/README.md

 [cutorch](https://github.com/torch/cutorch) which can be installed with `luarocks install cutorch`.

-The HandRanks file was too big for github, so you will need to unzip it: `cd Source/Game/Evaluation && unzip HandRanks.zip`
+The HandRanks file was too big for Github, so you will need to unzip it: `cd Source/Game/Evaluation && unzip HandRanks.zip`

-#### scatterAdd
+### scatterAdd

 When you try to run DeepHoldem, you will eventually run into a problem where `scatterAdd` is not defined.
 Torch7 actually includes a C++ implementation of scatterAdd but for whatever reason, doesn't include a lua wrapper for it.